-A large part of the present Dutch road system, however, is still that roads and streets are expected to fulfil several incompatible functions at the same time, where the road user has generally to guess what to expect from the road traffic situation and is presumed to guess what others expect from him, where road users can and do drive at relatively high speeds, where large differences in speed are possible and do in fact occur, and where encounters with other road users coming from different directions are possible (SWOV, 1993).
+A large part of the present Dutch road system, however, is still that roads and streets are expected to fulfill several incompatible functions at the same time, where the road user has generally to guess what to expect from the road traffic situation and is presumed to guess what others expect from him, where road users can and do drive at relatively high speeds, where large differences in speed are possible and do in fact occur, and where encounters with other road users coming from different directions are possible (SWOV, 1993).
 These factors explain the relatively high risks on these roads.
 There is some talk of a road system that has all the characteristics of gradual adaptations (not geared to one another) of the increase in mobility.
 There are three principles which, if they were adopted systematically and consistently, would result in a substantial decrease in the number of casualties.

 These three safety principles are functional use (preventing unintended use of the infrastructure, related to the function of the road), homogeneous use (preventing large discrepancies in speed, direction and mass at moderate and high speeds) and predictable use (preventing road users from experiencing uncertainty).

-If these principles were to be adopted, three functions of the road system would be clearly discernible for the road user: the flow function (rapidly processing with through traffic), the access function (making residential areas and districts easy and rapid accessible) and the property and residential function (making homes and shops accessible and at the same time making the street a safe meeting place).
+If these principles were to be adopted, three functions of the road system would be clearly discernible for the road user: the flow function (rapidly processing with through - long distance - traffic), the distributor function (serves districts and regions with scattered destinations and the access function (making homes and shops along a road or street accessible and at the same time making the street a safe meeting place: residential function).
 The design of the roads should be adapted to the allotted function; combinations of functions should be excluded as far as possible.
-A number of scientific institutes in the Netherlands have elaborated this concept further and have found that for about 100,000 km of road an investment of 60 billion guilders (over a period of 30 years) is required.
-It would have been advisable when constructing and expanding the road system to adopt the principles mentioned as far as possible, which would have meant that such large investments were not necessary (in retrospect).
-For that, a reference plan for the whole infrastructure would have been needed in which a hierarchically designed road system should have been the starting point.
-Furthermore, there would have to have been design guidelines in which road safety formed an important starting point and where (legal?) steps were taken to prevent deviation from the required design quality.
+It would have been advisable when constructing and expanding the road system to adopt the principles mentioned as strict as possible.
+For that, a reference plan for the whole infrastructure is needed in which a hierarchically designed road system should be the starting point.
+Furthermore, design guidelines are needed in which road safety forms an important starting point and where (legal?) steps were taken to prevent deviation from the required design quality.

-Now that CEECs can expect an increase in mobility and expansion of the infrastructure, it would be advisable to speak out in favour of such an approach instead of acquiring a higher degree of road safety at a later date at a much higher cost, as is the case in highly motorised countries at present.
+Now that Poland can expect an increase in mobility and expansion of the infrastructure, it would be advisable to speak out in favour of such an approach instead of acquiring a higher degree of road safety at a later date at a much higher cost, as is the case in highly motorised countries at present.

-This does not mean though that no further improvement of road safety could be achieved in the short term with infrastructural measures.
-On the contrary, it is advisable to take low-cost measures at locations where many accidents occur.
+This does not mean though that no further gain in road safety could be achieved in the short term with infrastructure measures.
+On the contrary, it is advisable to take low-cost measures in places where many accidents occur.
 The SWOV has started work on a manual that could be used in CEECs (Slop, 1993).
 In this manual, knowledge of the so-called 'black spot approach', resulting in low cost engineering measures, in highly motorised countries will be combined with the specific problems in CEECs and the existing expertise in this area.

 Furthermore, highly motorised countries have amassed a great deal of knowledge, which at present is termed basic but which has been built up over many years, about the effect of road design, road construction and materials on road safety.
-Examples include the use of marking and signposting, road surfaces, road side safety and winter maintenance.
-From the point of view of harmonisation it is also advisable for CEECs to adopt the general course of action of becoming a party to international treaties and conventions in this field.
+Examples include the use of marking and signposting, road surfaces (unevenness) and winter maintenance.
+From the point of view of harmonisation it is also advisable for Poland to adopt the general course of action of becoming a party to international treaties and conventions in this field.